ADD-ONS / SCALES

 • 3 – small-vessel disease (SVD) / penetrating artery disease (PAD)

-• 4 – a stroke of other determined cause
+• 4 – stroke of other determined cause

-• 5 – a stroke of undetermined cause (cryptogenic stroke)
+• 5 – stroke of undetermined cause (cryptogenic stroke)

 • diagnosis is based on clinical features and data from brain imaging (CT/MRI), vascular imaging (CTA/MRA, neurosonology, DSA), cardiac imaging, and laboratory tests

-• the representation of each group depends on the mean age of the patient sample
+• the prevalence of each group varies depending on the mean age of the patient cohort

-• cryptogenic stroke and TOAST 4 predominate in younger age groups
+• cryptogenic stroke and TOAST 4 are predominant in younger age groups

-• arteriolopathy and cardioembolic stroke predominate at an older age (increased incidence of atrial fibrillation and other heart diseases)
+• arteriolopathy and cardioembolic stroke are more prevalent in older age groups (reflecting the increased incidence of atrial fibrillation and other cardiac diseases.)

-• other improved classification systems have been introduced:
+• several other improved classification systems have been introduced:

 TOAST 1 – Large Artery Atherosclerosis (macroangiopathy)